yiweichay/final-project-tues-merrill-yi-wei/README.md

 ## Challenge brief

-Your task is to develop an autonomous robot that can navigate a "mine" using a series of instructions coded in coloured cards and return to its starting position.
-Your robot must be able to perform the following:
+Our task was to develop an autonomous robot that can navigate a "mine" using a series of instructions coded in coloured cards and return to its starting position.
+The buggy was to be able to perform the following:

-1. Navigate towards a coloured card and stop before impacting the card
+- [x] Navigate towards a coloured card and stop before impacting the card
-1. Read the card colour
+- [x] Read the card colour
-1. Interpret the card colour using a predefined code and perform the navigation instruction
+- [x] Interpret the card colour using a predefined code and perform the navigation instruction
-1. When the final card is reached, navigate back to the starting position
+- [x] When the final card is reached, navigate back to the starting position
-1. Handle exceptions and return back to the starting position if final card cannot be found
+- [x] Handle exceptions and return back to the starting position if final card cannot be found

 From these objectives and the "Search and Rescue" context of the project, we formulated certain conditions that the buggy had to adhere to which includes:
-- Buggy must not impact the colour card when identifying
+* Buggy must not impact the colour card when identifying
-- Buggy should continue to use its tires for traction in the 'mine'
+* Buggy should continue to use its tires for traction in the 'mine'
-- To ensure proper distancing from the colour card after sensing, the buggy will reverse momentarily before executing appropriate action
+* To ensure proper distancing from the colour card after sensing, the buggy will reverse momentarily before executing appropriate action
-- To store and execute the retracing of the path through using its memory
+* To store and execute the retracing of the path through using its memory

 ## Initial Project Planning and Working with GitHub